simias/gb-rs/README.md

 card sample rate.
 Note that it might take a few seconds for the algorithm to settle on the correct sample rate so you might get a few dropped sound packets when you start the emulator.
-Normally once this training time has elapsed there should be no glitch.
+Normally once this training time has elapsed there should be no drops.

+The sound unit is not completely accurate however, some games have weird glitches in the sounds (The Legend of Zelda in particular).
+I'm working on that...

 Things that remain to be implemented:
 * Serial link